What is body odor?

 - Bathing daily with an antimicrobial soap to reduce odor-causing bacteria on the skin

 - Dressing in natural fabrics that let your skin breathe and wearing wicking fabrics during exercise

 - Eliminating alcohol and strong-smelling foods from your diet, such as curry, garlic and onions

 - Practicing relaxation techniques to manage stress—a common trigger of sweating

 What are the potential complications of body odor?

 Because body odor can be due to serious diseases, failure to seek treatment can result in serious complications and permanent damage.
-Once the underlying cause is diagnosed, it is important for you to follow the treatment plan that you and your health care professional design specifically for you to reduce the risk of potential complications including:
+Once the underlying cause is diagnosed, it is important for you to follow the treatment plan that you and your healthcare professional design specifically for you.
+This will reduce the risk of potential complications of body odor or its causes including: